#G0621* - Second-hand smoke in cars: Is it myth or fact?

 The real fillip for the comparison, however, was the

-release of the Ontario Medical Association’s 2004 position
+Ontario Medical Association’s 2004 position

 paper on children’s exposure to second-hand smoke,5 which